richardhenyash/perkulater/README.md

 * **Contact** may be accessed from **User Menu** if the **User** is signed in.
 Enables the **User** to contact **perkulater** using the form.
 If the **User** is signed in, populates email address.
 Required fields are denoted with a *.
 Form includes input focus styling. **Keep Shopping** button links to **Products** page, and **Send Message** button submits message.
 Buttons include hover styling.
-If message is sent succesfully, a toast message is displayed:
+If message is sent successfully, a toast message is displayed:
 <img src="media/testing/contact.png" width="300px" style="margin: 20px;">
 <img src="media/testing/toast-success-contact.png" width="300px" style="margin: 20px;">